A Capacity-Based Rationale for Multi-Head Attention

-In this section, we provide explicit constructions for the attention weights that solve RGR within the idealized model of Section~\ref{models}.
-These constructions establish an upper bound on the $D_K$ required to solve RGR, providing a concrete measure of the self-attention mechanism's capacity for this task.
-Each design is proven to perform with high probability (w.h.p.), meaning at least $1 - m^{-\gamma}$ for some constant $\gamma>2$.
-We begin with a brief warm‑up sketch—recognizing permutation graphs with one‑hot embeddings—then move to compressive embeddings.
-We then generalize to arbitrary graphs.
-Throughout, $i$ indexes the \emph{source} and $j$ a \emph{candidate target} in $E$; keys are tied to targets and queries are tied to sources.
+We give QK constructions in the max-over-heads model of Section~\ref{models}, yielding upper bounds on the key budget $D_K=h\,d_k$ to solve RGR.
+This provides a concrete measure of the self-attention mechanism's capacity for this task.
+We first sketch the one-hot embedding, permutation graph case (details in App.~\ref{sec:upper-details}), then present our main construction for compressive embeddings, which achieves $D_K=\Theta\!\big(\tfrac{m\log m}{d_{\text{model}}}\big)$ for permutation graphs.
+In App.~\ref{sec:upper-details}, we show how to generalize these results to arbitrary graphs and general embeddings in the max-over-heads model, and in Sec.~\ref{sec:softmax-sum} to permutation graphs in the softmax model.
+Throughout, $i$ indexes the \emph{source} and $j$ the \emph{target}; keys are tied to targets and queries are tied to sources.